KaKKaDu/Foma/Readme.md

 ```
 And it works perfectly without using this feature.
 But to add this thing to the page, I have to link the parent **.nav-item** element by child **.nav-link.active** element and add to the parent class **.nav-item-click**.
 And I want to know if it's possible, because *overflow* dind't help)
 ## New problem with scrollspy
-Alright, this problem gotta be easier to solve I think
+Alright, this problem gotta be easier to solve I think.
 All the work of the feature you can see above, here just about the main points:
 ### Html code
 I have a little **footer** in the end of my page: